Alluxio/alluxio/docs/en/operation/User-CLI.md

 The `distributedLoad` command loads a file or directory from the under storage system into Alluxio storage distributed across workers using the job service.
 The job is a no-op if the file is already loaded into Alluxio.
-User will get a job control ID after the command submission is successful in async mode.
-In sync mode, user will get a job control Id after the command submits successfully.
+In sync mode which is the default mode, user will get a JOB_CONTROL_ID after the command submits successfully.
-User will be able to see the file loading status and statistics on completion/failure in sync mode.
+User need to wait for the command to finish.
+When the command finishes, user will be able to see the file loading status and statistics on completion/failure in sync mode.
+In async mode user will get a JOB_CONTROL_ID after the command submission is successful.
+The command execution happens asynchronously on the Job Master side.
+User can use `getCmdStatus` to check detailed status information on the JOB_CONTROL_ID.

 If `distributedLoad` is run on a directory, files in the directory will be recursively loaded and each file will be loaded on a random worker.